TeamMaestro/rich-text-editor/README.md

 <hive-rich-text [options]="options"></hive-rich-text>
 ```

-Where `options` can be populated with any of the following properties.
+Where `options` can be populated with any of the following properties:

+&nbsp;

-### Properties
+## Properties
 |Property|Default|Description|Values|
 :---|:---|:---|:---
 |`toolbar`|`['bold', 'italic', 'underline', 'strikethrough', '\|', 'link', '\|', 'color', 'highlight']`|The components that will show up in the toolbar.|`bold, italic, underline, strikethrough, link, color, highlight, undo, redo, superscript, subscript, orderedList, unorderedList, -, \|`|